citrusvanilla/tinyflux/docs/source/querying-data.rst

 .. note::

     Queries can be optimized for faster results.
-See :doc:`Performance` for details on optimizing queries.
+See :doc:`tips` for details on optimizing queries.

 Advanced Simple Queries